sriraghavi22/career-catalyst-project/README.md

 # CareerSync: Resume Analysis and Job Matching Platform

 CareerSync is a comprehensive platform designed to empower students, educational institutions, and organizations by providing advanced resume analysis, job matching, and talent scouting capabilities.
-Leveraging AI, web scraping, and NLP techniques, CareerSync streamlines the process of career development and recruitment.
+Leveraging AI , web scraping, and NLP techniques, CareerSync streamlines the process of career development and recruitment.

 ## 🚀 Features